Lightweight object used for general-purpose animation via script, using Tweeners.

 Most of the

 SceneTreeTween methods can be chained this way too.
-In this example the
+In the following example the

 var tween = get_tree().create_tween().bind_node(self).set_trans(Tween.TRANS_ELASTIC) tween.tween_property($Sprite, "modulate", Color.red, 1) tween.tween_property($Sprite, "scale", Vector2(), 1) tween.tween_callback($Sprite, "queue_free")